greenglobal/bagisto-fedex/README.md

 This extension used for calculating shipping rate with the FedEx services.
 ## Features
 - Calculate shipping rate with FedEx services.
+- Track your shipment by tracking number in Admin Interface.
+- Track your shipment by tracking number in Shop Interface.
-- Track your shipment by tracking number.
+- [API] Track your shipment by tracking number.
 ## Requirements
 - [Bagisto v1.2](https://github.com/bagisto/bagisto)
 - [jeremy-dunn/php-fedex-api-wrapper](https://packagist.org/packages/jeremy-dunn/php-fedex-api-wrapper)